CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/03_matlab/04_unit-testing.md

   - **Compliance**: Ensure that testing practices meet industry standards such as ISO 26262, facilitating certification and enhancing system credibility.
   - **Documentation**: Generate comprehensive reports and traceability matrices that support certification processes and provide evidence of thorough testing.

-By implementing a structured and comprehensive unit testing framework within Simulink, developers can significantly enhance the reliability, safety, and performance of Battery Management Systems.
-This approach not only ensures that individual components function as intended but also lays the groundwork for seamless integration and system-level validation, ultimately contributing to the development of robust and high-performing BMS solutions.

----